Kimmvv/EMI/README.md

 # EMI
-Data and scripts used for EMI paper
+Data and scripts used for Using Machine Learning to Predict Optimal Electromagnetic Induction Instrument Configurations for Characterizing the Root Zone

 EMI design for GUI - with Restrictions.py - Runs the cumulative sensitivity model through EMagPy and saves the output (EMImatrix.csv).
 Then Runs the machine learning code on the model output and saves the following: True and predicted values for each repeat/target, R² and RMSE for both training and testing, mean parameter values, mean feature importance.